Skip to main content

 Decals

-Decals are used to place images onto a uv with specific location, rotation, and blending.
-4 independent decal sections are available, with extensive base and audio link options.
+Decals are used to place images onto a UV with specific location, rotation, and blending.
+4 independent Decal sections are available, with extensive base and AudioLink options.

 They can be used to add high resolution designs and details onto a mesh without the base texture having to be higher resolution, or to replace base textures entirely.
+This can allow fun and unique ways to decorate your Avatar with logos, shapes, stickers, or even as a blush emote toggle.

 Decal RGBA Mask

-• Type: Data Texture (sRGB OFF)
+• Type: Data Texture (sRGB = OFF)

 A mask texture that defines where to place different decals.
 Each decal section can define which channel of the mask to sample from.